How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

 \subsection{Stable top-quark}

-We begin with an analysis for the case of a hypothetical stable top quark which can be treated with the methods discussed before~\cite{Kluth:2023umf}.
-These results serve as a benchmark in the study of unstable top quarks to test the validity of the background subtraction from the decay processes.
-We consider the primary reaction $e^+e^- \to t \bar t$ at the c.m.s.\ energy $\sqrt{s}=1$~TeV and generate events using the Pythia 8.3 MCEG.
-In the soft and collinear approximation to the radiation process the emission of a gluon by the stable top quark is given in leading perturbative order by Eq.~\eqref{emission} with angular cut-off $\Theta_0 \simeq m_t/E_t$, with $E_t=500$~GeV the dead cone angle is $\Theta_0\sim 20^{\circ}$.
-This angular distribution of the gluon reaches its maximum at $\Theta=\Theta_0$ and is suppressed at smaller angles inside the dead cone region.
+We begin with an analysis for the case of a hypothetical stable top-quark which can be treated with the methods discussed before~\cite{Kluth:2023umf}.
+The results serve as a benchmark in the study of unstable top-quarks to test the validity of the background subtraction from the decay processes.
+In the soft and collinear approximation to the radiation process the emission of a gluon by the stable top-quark is given in leading perturbative order by the amplitude $A$ in Eq.~\eqref{FKhozeOtt} corresponding to the distribution in angle and energy given in Eq.~\eqref{emission} with the dead cone angle $\Theta_0 \simeq m_t/E_t$.
+As discussed above, we first construct the jets for the radius $R=0.2$ from the parton final state using \textsc{FastJet}, then all jets except for the top-quark jet are combined into a single jet, taken as the primary gluon jet corresponding to the leading order process as for example in Eq. \eqref{evolutioneq}.

-From the parton cascade generated by the primary $t \bar t$ state, we reconstruct the primary gluon corresponding to the leading order process $t\to t g$ approximately from the sum of all partons in the top-quark hemisphere besides the top quark itself, i.e.\ the final top-quark represents a jet by itself as discussed in the last section.
-This approximation is also suggested by the large energy fraction $\langle x_t\rangle=0.92$, see Eq.~\eqref{toppar} below, which the leading heavy quark takes in the fragmentation.
-In Fig.~\ref{fig:ring} we show the 2-dimensional angular distribution of these primary gluons for the process $e^+e^- \to t \bar t g$ at 1 TeV in the rescaled angular variables $(X,Y)$ from Eq.~\eqref{XYdef} in the top-quark hemisphere.
+In Fig.~\ref{fig:ring} we show the 2-dimensional angular distribution of these primary gluon jets in the rescaled angular variables $(X,Y)$ from Eq.~\eqref{XYdef} in the top-quark hemisphere of the $e^+e^- \to t \bar t g$ process.
 The distribution clearly shows the suppression in the center $(X,Y)=(0,0)$ corresponding to the top-quark flight direction.

-In Fig.~\ref{fig:Theta2}, left panel, we show the distribution of the reconstructed primary gluon in the polar angle $\Theta$.
-The approximate formula Eq.~\eqref{emission} describes the forward suppression and the overall shape quite well but with some deviations at small angles.
-A better description is obtained after a cut on the gluon energy $E_g>10$ GeV.
-Also the distribution of the fractional momentum $x_p=p_g/E_t$ shown in the right panel follows the distribution $dN/dx_p \propto 1/x_p$ as in Eq.~\eqref{emission} in the region of small energy.
-So the primary gluon constructed in this approximate way follows the expectations of the leading $\alpha_s$ order prediction in Eq.~\eqref{emission} where some small deviations are caused by low energy particles close to the edge of the forward hemisphere.
-As the effect is small with respect to our subsequent analysis we do not take it in a special account in the following.

-The corresponding distributions for secondary partons are shown in Fig.~\ref{fig:Theta2all} in the App.~\ref{app:angle}.
-The central dead cone is partially filled but still visible.